Blog

 Burglars will often vet their victims, looking for patterns of absence so they can slip in undetected.
 Appearing to always be home will make them search for easier targets.

 When’s the last time you double-checked your security measures?
-B&B Roadway And Security Solutions provide individuals and businesses with the security technology needed to stay safe.
+B&B Roadway and Security Solutions provide individuals and businesses with the security technology needed to stay safe.

 The best way to keep a robbery at bay is through common sense.
 The majority of burglaries can be avoided if you keep track of your day-to-day behavior.